ClementNerma/Rave/docs/books/hybrid.md

 i_need_a_plain(num); // ERROR
 ```

+Its point is mainly to use with some macros to pre-process data, but that's a very special case you probably won't encounter very often.

 ### Optional arguments

 Optional arguments are... optional.
 Well, that's pretty explicit, at least.
 When declaring a function's arguments, we list them with their respective types.
 But, we can also make some of them _omittable_ by giving them a _default value_.
 Let's try it: